martinandert/react-translate-component/README.md

 module.exports = MyApp;
 ```

-Now we have the basic chrome for our litte app.
+Now we have the basic HTML chrome for our litte app.

-Next, we will create a locale switcher component.
-Here the code to add to the file:
+Next, we will create a LocaleSwitcher component which will be used to, well, switch locales.
+Here is the code to append to `client.js`:

 ```js
 var LocaleSwitcher = React.createClass({